Risk of joint disease can be slashed by statin use

 The study in question was carried out on around 16,000 adults over the course of a decade, and found that those taking statins most regularly and in high quantities developed osteoarthritis 60 per cent less than those not on any medication.

-Whether this research is eventually proven to be of worth or not, products such as easy access showers are helping to make life for those living with arthritis of varying levels of severity easier to cope with on a day-to-day basis, and this will continue to be the case.
+Whether this research is eventually proven to be of worth or not, products such as easy access baths and showers are helping to make life for those living with arthritis of varying levels of severity easier to cope with on a day-to-day basis, and this will continue to be the case.

 Image credit: Marshall Astor (flickr.com)

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.